Dano-Swedish War (1813–1814)

 The Dano-Swedish War of 1813–1814 also referred to as Charles John's campaign against Denmark, or as the War for Norway (Kampen om Norge) was the Coalition campaign against Denmark-Norway led by the Swedish crown prince Charles John, and it was the last major conflict between Denmark and Sweden.
 The war was a part of Sweden's campaign against the French Empire, who after defeating the French at The Battle of the Nations turned its attention to Napoleon's last ally Denmark–Norway.
-Denmark was invaded through its German duchies, who later became occupied.
+Denmark was invaded through its German duchies, which later became occupied.
 In the peace treaty Denmark was forced to give Norway to Sweden, ending the 400-year personal union between them.

 Background

 The Dano-Swedish War of 1808–1809 ended indecisively.
 The Swedish invasion of Norway failed, partly due to the harsh Norwegian weather, but also in part due to its war with Russia.
 In the peace negotiations following the war, Russian diplomats pointed to Norway as being an “obvious territorial compensation” for Finland.
 Although Denmark and Russia had an alliance, it was becoming clear that Denmark was more dependent on Russia than Russia was on Denmark.

 The war with Russia meant that Sweden did not have its strong infantry, but the Swedish crown prince did manage to replace the fallen with new and educated soldiers.

 The last Dano-Swedish war had proven to Charles John that, if he wanted Norway, he would need a new strategy.
 He first proposed an invasion of Zealand, but his coalition allies suggested instead to exploit Napoleon's defeat in Russia.
-The plan instead became to fight Napoleon on the European continet (specifically in Germany), then march through Denmark-Norway’s German duchies, thereby pressuring Frederick VI of Denmark to cede Norway.
+The plan instead became to fight Napoleon on the European continent (specifically in Germany), then march through Denmark-Norway’s German duchies, thereby pressuring Frederick VI of Denmark to cede Norway.
 The idea was to try to establish a good relationship with the Norwegians, as well as avoiding a Norwegian front.
 When Denmark found out about this, it sent the Danish crown prince to Norway, both to secure the Norwegians loyalty, but also to prepare him to take the throne.

 Denmark-Norway's military was under strain during the later half of the Napoleonic Wars.
 For the last six years it had been at war with the United Kingdom, after which they couldn’t exert its naval power, since it was captured in the Gunboat War.

 The Danish army on the other hand had barely lost any troops in the Napoleonic Wars, and it was fairly strong when it was deployed to Northern Germany in 1813.
 The Danish army was made up of veterans and physically strong and military educated men.